lmcrist19/Robotic-Hand/README.md

 ## Installation

-1. Connect the hardware components as described in your project documentation.
+1. Connect the hardware components.
 2. Open the Arduino IDE.
 3. Upload the provided Arduino sketch (`RoboticHandControl.ino`) to your Arduino board.